 - These numbers do not include everything.
 I was unable to find a few invoices of major procedures so I’m providing estimates for those where indicated.

 - I do NOT have pet insurance.
 More on that in a minute.

-- Both Junior and Sulley were purchased from fantastic reputable preservation Mastiff breeders.
+- Both Junior and Sulley were purchased from reputable preservation Mastiff breeders.
 I spent the better part of two years researching and waiting for both of them and have zero regrets about buying them.
 That said, you will see the harsh reality of Mastiff ownership.

 - The data shared here are for two of the last five years.
 I am including just 2019 and 2020 to coincide with the data I’m sharing for food costs.
-I am hoping this will make calculating the annual cost for food and healthcare easier for you.
+I am hoping this will make calculating the annual cost of food and healthcare easier for you.

 - These expenses do NOT include prescription medications.